-From Linux to Cloud, why Red Hat matters for every enterprise | ZDNet
+From Linux to cloud, why Red Hat matters for every enterprise | ZDNet

 In 1994, if you wanted to make money from Linux, you were selling Linux CDs for $39.95.
 By 2016, Red Hat became the first $2 billion Linux company.
 But, in the same year, Red Hat was shifting its long-term focus from Linux to the cloud.

 Here's how Red Hat got from mail-order CDs to the top Linux company and a major cloud player.
+And, now that Red Hat is owned by IBM, where it will go from here.

 Red Hat Linux Beginnings

-Bob Ewing was a happy hacker spinning his own distribution of Linux on CDs from his Raleigh, N.C., home.
+Marc Ewing was a happy hacker spinning his distribution of Linux on CDs from his Raleigh, N.C., home.
 He called it Red Hat after his grandfather's red Cornell University lacrosse cap, which he wore as a tech assistant at Carnegie Mellon University.

 Red Hat Linux was not the first Linux distribution.
 That honor goes to 1992's Manchester Computing Center (MCC) Linux.
-It was followed in quick succession by Softlanding Linux System (SLS), and then Slackware, the oldest surviving Linux distribution, and Debian Linux
+It was followed in quick succession by Softlanding Linux System (SLS), and then Slackware, the oldest surviving Linux distribution, and Debian Linux.

 Except for Debian, unless you're a dyed-in-the-wool Linux fan, you probably haven't heard of these, and, if you know Debian, you know it's never been a commercial program.
 That might've been the fate for Red Hat Linux as well -- except Ewing met Bob Young, a young entrepreneur with big, albeit unformed, dreams.